-Mainly used after bariatric weight loss surgery, this lower body lifting procedure helps stretch skin on the thighs, buttocks, and other areas as well, targeting the connective tissue network below the dermis.
+Mainly used after bariatric weight loss surgery or burning fat injections, this lower body lifting procedure helps stretch skin on the thighs, buttocks, and other areas as well, targeting the connective tissue network below the dermis.

 This type of tummy tuck puts tension perpendicular to the High-lateral-tension method.